ibodi/Companies/README.md

 # Solution To Eliftech School Test Task

-This repository is a solution to task given in Eliftech School Test Task, which you can find in the file 'Eliftech School Test Task.pdf', which is located in the root of the repository.
+This repository is a solution to [Eliftech School Test Task](https://docs.google.com/document/d/120dL3A0v8EWTbetQbeFOBhWUyD4DFRLQNCQoTMW54To/edit)

 ### Running the app on a local machine